Dragon-H22/fitness-club/README.md

 ## Features and Functionalities
-- Get all exercises for the body
+- Get all the exercises for the body
 - Get all exercises for custom parts of the body
 - Search for custom exercises
 - Get information about every exercise